-High Intensity Focused Ultrasound (HIFU) treatments are one of the most popular non-surgical procedures for facelifts, however, it can also be used for the removal of double chin.
+High-Intensity Focused Ultrasound (HIFU) treatments are one of the most popular non-surgical procedures for facelifts, however, it can also be used for the removal of a double chin.
 Despite being less popular when it comes for double chin treatment compared to fat freezing or thread lifts, HIFU can be a good supplementary procedure to further improve the effects of other treatments.

 HIFU treatment work by passing ultrasound waves through the skin that target deeper fat tissues to lift and tighten your skin under your chin.
 Treatments costs around $600 to $1100 depending on the size of the treatment area.

 No matter which procedure you wish to undertake in getting rid of your double chin, it is always of utmost importance to get a full consultation with your trusted doctor.
 Don’t rush things and research the process well to ensure that no complications will happen.